While a gluten-free lifestyle has its challenges, most people today concede that it’s easier to be gluten-free now than it was 5 or 10 years ago.

 (1) Find Me Gluten Free

-Find Me Gluten Free is an app that helps its users find restaurants with gluten-free options worldwide.
-Open the app, and Find Me Gluten Free will reveal the closest gluten-free locations.
+Find Me Gluten Free is an app that helps users find restaurants with gluten-free options worldwide.
+Simply open the app and let Find Me Gluten Free reveal the closest gluten-free restaurants based on your location.

 Users should always do their due diligence before trusting reviews from the app, as everyone’s adherence to a gluten-free diet is different.